Research Project: State of the art characterisation of tissue engineering contstructs

-Philip has just completed a Master’s degree in Physics at the University of Exeter.
+Philip completed a Master’s degree in Physics at the University of Exeter.
 Whilst there he built a microelectrophoresis system and investigated the feasibility of a novel Millikan style set-up to measure the surface charge of human erythrocytes (RBCs).
-As part of his PhD Philip will be studying the formation and dynamics of non-canonical DNA structures with AFM.
+As part of his PhD Philip will be studying the formation and dynamics of non-canonical DNA structures using AFM and FRET.
 In particular, G-quadruplex DNA has been shown to regulate oncogene expression and is a promising target for anti-cancer therapies.
-Philip aims to further improve AFM resolution as part of a close collaboration with Bruker in Santa Barbara, California.
+With the construction of a native model system, assays of G-quadruplex binders will be carried out with implications for drug development.
+Further to this, AFM and other fluorescence based techniques will be used elucidate mechanisms behnind genome organisation.
+Philip aims to futher improve AFM resolution (spatial and temporal) as past of a close collaboration with Bruker in Santa Barbara, California.

-Research Project: Electroinc and structural properties of germanium-tin nanostructures for future optoelectronics
+Research Project: Electronic and structural properties of germanium-tin nanostructures for future optoelectronics